Aroue-Ithorots-Olhaïby: Demography

-In 2017 the commune had 240 inhabitants.
+The inhabitants of the commune are known as Arouetarrak.
 The population data given in the table and graph below for 1968 and earlier refer to the former commune of Aroue.

 Economy

 The town is part of the Appellation d'origine contrôlée (AOC) zone of Ossau-iraty.

-Culture and Heritage
+Culture and heritage

 Civil heritage

 The village has architecture typical of the eastern Basque Country: gable roofs covered with tiles, whitewashed walls with houses from the 16th century.

 As in many Basque villages, the fronton is adjacent to the church.

 Religious heritage

 Two churches are registered as historical monuments: